alaa0502/EEG_EyeBlink_Detection_And_Removal_Project/README.md

-# EEG Eye-Blink Detection and Removal Tool
+# EEG Eye-Blink Artifact Cleaner

-Artifact is a signal caused by an extracerebral source, observed during EEG recording, and is considered unwanted information (noise) in brain studies.
+**Upload your EEG (.edf) → Click Start → Download a cleaner signal.**
+Removes involuntary **eye-blink artifacts** automatically, with the option to fine-tune cleaning strength.
+Visualize, clean, and continue your analysis with less noise and more confidence.

+---

+## Why this tool?
+Eye-blink artifacts are common in EEG recordings and are not related to brain activity.
-The common approach to removing artifacts is done manually by researchers, which is time-consuming and requires expertise.
+They usually need to be removed **manually**, which is time-consuming and requires experience.
-Therefore, a tool that performs this process automatically is needed.

-This web app is designed to provide a friendly, automatic, and reliable solution for (currently) non-expert use and students.
+This tool provides a **simple and accessible** solution:
+- No need to code or preprocess manually.
-Simply upload an EEG (.edf) file, choose the strictness of cleaning (default or fine-tuned), and click **Start**.
+- Just upload an `.edf` file, choose cleaning strictness, and get a cleaned version.
-A cleaned version of the data will then be available for download.

-**Use directly in the browser (no installation needed):**
+- Designed mainly for **students, learning labs, and early-stage EEG work**.

+**Important limitation:**
+The current model is trained mainly on **eye-blink activity from Fp1 and Fp2 channels**.
+It does **not yet cover** voluntary eye movement artifacts, muscle (EMG) noise, or environmental noise.
+Future development aims to expand the training set to support **clinical and professional research workflows**.

+---

+## Try it online (no installation needed)

+**Web App:**
 https://eye-artifact-cleaner.streamlit.app/

 ---

 ## 🎥 Demo
+*(If the preview does not load, open in browser.)*

 <video
   src="https://alaa0502.github.io/detection_removel_eye_artifacts/demo.mp4"
   type="video/mp4"